Alert

 From the eCO Create Referral screen, select the Return-to-work Referral (FM733) script and complete all sections.

 Select “Yes” to the question ("Are you requesting vocational services from the RTW provider?").
-Enter RE Triage Assessment in the (Other Services/Additional Information) field.
+Enter Triage Assessment in the (Other Services/Additional Information) field.

 Select “Out of Province” in the provider drop down box, if the worker lives outside of Alberta.